This post may contain affiliate links. Please see our disclosure policy.

 For fresh hard water stains, use a soft sponge with a little dish soap and water to scrub the stain clear.
 Wipe dry with a clean cloth.

-If you have hard water stains on non-granite surfaces, you can use this cleaner here.
+If you have hard water stains on non-granite surfaces, you can use homemade calcium buildup cleaner.

 For deep stains in granite, you can try my DIY on how to get stains out of white marble, which involves applying a thick paste of baking soda and water directly overtop of the stain.